-When it comes to getting sober from drugs and alcohol, the use of medications as a treatment intervention are often seen as controversial.
+When it comes to getting sober from drugs and alcohol, the use of medications as a treatment intervention is often seen as controversial.
 The issue of using a drug in order to get off of another substance can be a touchy subject, especially when it comes to certain peer support groups such as alcoholics anonymous, a group that tends to frown upon using drug-assisted interventions and adds fuel to this controversy.
-The case of medication assisted treatment comes with plenty of pros and cons, factors which should be properly weighed against the issue as a whole.
+The case of medication-assisted treatment comes with plenty of pros and cons, factors that should be properly weighed against the issue as a whole.

-Medication assisted treatment can be used with many different kinds of substances, particularly alcohol, opioids, and tobacco.
-Methadone has traditionally been used to treat an addiction to narcotics and is often the most controversial form of therapeutic intervention, as many individuals end up abusing Methadone, a substance which has many negative side-effects.
-Naltrexone is another substance used as a medication assisted treatment, as it is used to block the effects of opioids.
+Medication-assisted treatment can be used with many different kinds of substances, particularly alcohol, opioids, and tobacco.
+Methadone has traditionally been used to treat an addiction to narcotics and is often the most controversial form of therapeutic intervention, as many individuals end up abusing Methadone, a substance that has many negative side effects.
+Naltrexone is another substance used as a medication-assisted treatment, as it is used to block the effects of opioids.

 Continued after infographic: